Tramb-dev/social_network/README.md

 ### Infos

-This project was generated with Angular CLI version 12.2.6.
+This project uses Angular version 13.

 The servers runs under node.js version 16.10.0, express version 4.17.1 and mongodb version 4.1.3.

-All the project is writed in typescript.
+All the project is written in typescript.